Groupoid sheaves as quantale sheaves: Background

 and the involute of an open set $U$ is its pointwise inverse $U^*=i(U)$.
-The quantale is unital if and only if $G$ is an \'etale groupoid (that is, $d$ is a local homeomorphism), in which case the unit $e$ coincides with the set of unit arrows $u(G_0)$.
-Analogous facts apply to localic groupoids.
-The involutive quantale associated to an open localic groupoid $G$ is denoted by $\opens(G)$ \cite{Re07}. \item In particular, the topology of any topological group is an involutive quantale, and the quantale is unital if and only if the group is discrete. \item Another particular example is $\pwset{X\times X}$, the quantale of binary relations on the set $X$ \cite{MP0}, which is the discrete topology of the greatest equivalence relation on $X$, sometimes referred to as the ``pair groupoid'' on $X$. \item Let $A$ be a C*-algebra.
+The quantale is unital if and only if $G$ is an \'etale groupoid, in which case the unit $e$ coincides with the set of unit arrows $u(G_0)$.
+Analogous facts apply to localic groupoids (see section \ref{sec:supp}). \item In particular, the topology of any topological group is an involutive quantale, and the quantale is unital if and only if the group is discrete. \item Another particular example is $\pwset{X\times X}$, the quantale of binary relations on the set $X$ \cite{MP0}, which is the discrete topology of the greatest equivalence relation on $X$, sometimes referred to as the ``pair groupoid'' on $X$. \item Let $A$ be a C*-algebra.
 The set of closed (under the norm topology) linear subspaces of $A$ is an involutive quantale $\Max A$ \cite{Curacao,Mulvey-enc,MP1}.
 The multiplication of two closed linear subspaces is the closure of the linear span of their pointwise product.
 The involute of a closed linear subspace if its pointwise involute.
 The quantale is unital if $A$ has a unit $\mathbf 1$, in which case $e$ is the linear span $\CC \mathbf 1$. \end{enumerate} \end{example}

-\paragraph{Stably Gelfand quantales.} Mulvey \cite{Curacao,MP0} has noticed that the notion of \emph{Gelfand quantale} (referred to as ``localic quantale'' in \cite{Curacao}) plays a relevant role in the study of quantales of C*-algebras.
-A Gelfand quantale is an involutive quantale whose right sided elements (that is, those elements $a$ such that $a1\le a$) satisfy the regularity (or ``Gelfandness'') condition $aa^*a=a$.
-Later, he and Ramos \cite{MulJoel,JoelPhD} have put forward the stronger notion of \emph{locally Gelfand quantale}, which is important in connection with their study of quantal sets and sheaves on involutive quantales; in a locally Gelfand quantale, all the elements $a$ such that $a\le p$ and $ap\le a$ for some projection $p$ are required to be regular.
-An even stronger notion is the following:

-\begin{definition} By a \emph{stably Gelfand quantale} is meant an involutive quantale $Q$ such that, for all $a\in Q$, if $aa^*a\le a$ then $aa^*a = a$ (in other words, if $a$ is ``stable'' under the operation $a\mapsto aa^*a$ then it is a ``Gelfand element'', hence the terminology). \end{definition}

-The first appearance of this condition in writing seems to be in \cite{Garraway}, where the stably Gelfand quantales (in fact quantaloids) are called \emph{pseudo-rightsided}.
-As will be recalled further down, this property plays an important role in the study of sheaves on involutive quantales and quantaloids.

-A more recent and independent appearance is in \cite{ICslides}, where it is noticed that to any projection of a stably Gelfand quantale one can associate an \'etale groupoid in a way that, on one hand, generalizes the construction \cite{Re07} of \'etale groupoids from supported quantales and, on the other, generalizes the construction \cite{Kumjian,Renault} of \'etale groupoids from suitable commutative sub-C*-algebras (``diagonals'') of C*-algebras.

-The class of stably Gelfand quantales is interesting, since on one hand it has rather pleasant properties and, on the other, enough room is left for the main examples of ``quantales as spaces'':